 You can find his writing about these hours at hawkcount.org.

 Vermont State Guide TARA WRAY was born and raised in Manhattan, Kansas, but now calls the Green Mountain State home.
-A photographer and award-winning documentary filmmaker (but mainly a mom of two-year-old identical twin sons), she is drawn to photography as a means to combat the otherwise general and fleeting nature of life.
+A photographer and award-winning documentary filmmaker (but mainly a mom of three-year-old identical twin sons), she is drawn to photography as a means to combat the otherwise general and fleeting nature of life.
 Her favorite things to photograph include livestock, dogs in cars, and rainy, people-less landscapes.